 Nepal, the Himalayan country is a hub for trekkers & mountaineers, that offers the best trekking and traveling experience in the world.
 Besides trekking and mountaineering, people love to visit this amazing country to experience its rich culture, diverse ethnical people, and medieval arts and architectures of its own.
 And tourists also love to visit Nepal, to see the ancient Hindus and Buddhist monuments, sculptures, and temples.
-Notably, the trekking and hiking trails of Nepal are the primary focus for most travelers.
+Notably, the trekking in Nepal are the primary focus for most travelers.

 However, after the outbreak of Covid-19, travel has been banned in Nepal since March 2020, like the rest of the world.
 But Nepal government made travel easy with rules and regulations that allow trekkers and mountaineers from end of November 2020 to visit Nepal.

 You have to know that Nepal government has formulated a traveling policy only for mountaineers and trekkers.
 Likewise, the government is planning to gradually ease further at an appropriate time.
 On 9 December 2020, the government announced the resumption of the issuing of tourist entry visa to Nepal.

 As per the announcement, the entry visa process will be operated from the Nepal diplomatic missions abroad.
 All foreigners should obtain a tourist entry visa from a Nepali diplomatic in their country or neighboring country.
 Alternatively, one can get a pre-approval /recommendation from the concerned ministry for ensuring their on-arrival access.

 Rules If You Got the Arrival Visa